twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 ---
-title:  The Future of Web Development Part 2 - Comprehensive Automated Testing
+title:  The Future of Web Development Part 2 - Full-Stack Automated JavaScript Testing
 author: Ray Nicholus
 categories: react falcor webpack web server JSON HTTP node.js JavaScript ES6 jasmine selenium webdriver testing
 excerpt: "In my last article, I showed you how to develop a full-stack JavaScript web application using some pretty interesting and futuristic libraries and web specifications.
-In this follow-up, I'm going to demonstrate how you can write JavaScript-based unit and integration/Selenium tests for that same app using nothing but JavaScript."
+In this follow-up, I'm going to demonstrate how you can write server-side and client-side unit and integration/Selenium tests for that app entirely in JavaScript."
 ---

 In [my last article][part1], I showed you how to developer a full-stack JavaScript web application using ECMAScript 6, Falcor, React, Babel, Webpack, and NodeJS.
 Developing a project using this futuristic stack is undoubtedly fun, but this is only a piece of the puzzle.
 Any code you write that is meant to be used by others should be tested.
 Manually testing your code is certainly one approach, though you will find this route cumbersome.
 In order to make more efficient use of your time and provide executable documentation for future maintainers, it is important to develop a suite of automated tests.
 In this follow-up article, I'll show you how to write automated tests for _all_ of the code we wrote in the first article.
 We will automate testing of the frontend and server-side code, _plus_ I'll show you how to write automated integration (a.k.a.
-Selenium) tests that exercise the entire application.
-Keeping with the spirit of the first article, all tests will be written using JavaScript and made available in [an updated version of the same GitHub repository][repo-v2].
+Selenium) tests that exercise the entire application. **Keeping with the spirit of the first article, all tests will be written using JavaScript and made available in [an updated version of the same GitHub repository][repo-v2]**.
 After completing this article and following the coding examples, you'll see how easy and satisfying it is to write automated tests for _your_ web applications.

 Generally speaking, automated tests ensure that future changes to our code due to maintenance or evolution do not cause our application to regress.
 In other words, we want to be sure that our users are _always_ able to add new names.
 It's also important that the list of names presented to the user is accurate and up-to-date.
 There are probably some edge cases that should be tested as well.
 What happens if our server goes down?
 How does the UI respond?
 It's also prudent to ensure that our application works in all supported browsers.
 If you have spent any amount of time developing for the web, you already know that this is a real concern due to potential browser-specific issues and varying web API and JavaScript implementations.
 And what if an unexpected condition is encountered server-side?
 How will our Falcor routes deal with this?
 While our app is indeed trivial, there is quite a bit that can go wrong, and that means we have a lot of tests to write!